 This is just one of the things that you will learn once you start looking into visiting Komodo Island, the very place where these fierce and ancient looking creatures live.
 I happened to visit Komodo and nearby Rinca Islands as part of a media famil which had been organised by the Indonesian Tourism Office.
 Both islands are located within the Komodo National Park, so if you want to visit yourself you will need to find your way down to the little port city of Labuan Bajo on Flores Island to charter a boat.

-We visited Komodo Island first, the better known of the two, but I will also tell you a little bit more about Rinca Island since the experience was quite different, as the photos will show you, so please do make sure you scroll all the way to the bottom for some amazing pictures of both islands.
-Komodo and Rinca are the only two islands left where Komodo Dragons can be found in the wild, so visiting these rare and endangered animals really is quite a special experience.
+We visited Komodo Island first, the better known of the two, but I will also tell you a little bit more about Rinca Island since the experience was quite different, as the photos will show you.
+Please do make sure you scroll all the way to the bottom for some amazing pictures of both islands.
+Komodo and Rinca are the only two islands left where Komodo Dragons can be found in the wild, so visiting these rare and endangered animals is quite a special experience.

 After all this tension in the air, the croaking ravens and the suspicious gazes of the local deer we returned to camp, only to discover a massive dragon just lying around next to camp kitchen building.
 We were thrilled and started snapping away.

-Rinca Island – the other home of the dragon
+Rinca Island – the Other Home of the Dragons

 We learned for example that dragon poo tells us quite a lot of stories.
-The prey is eaten whole and alive, so anything that comes out again after an incredibly long digestion period is truly indigestible: the white bits are dissolved bones, any dark clumps (in the first poo after feeding) the hair of the eaten animal.
-After this revelation I looked at poo with a whole new set of eyes, in particular at Komodo Dragon poo which could be found on the island in abundance.
+The prey is eaten whole and alive, so anything that comes out again after an incredibly long digestion period is truly indigestible.
+This includes the white bits which are dissolved bones and dark lumps (in the first poo after feeding) the hair of the eaten animal.
+After this revelation I looked at poo with a whole new set of eyes.

 And just like on Komodo we did find the dragons snoozing around the camp kitchen.
 They were all fat and content and couldn’t care less about our presence.
-Only when something fell down through the kitchen floor (our group believed it was not an unlucky rat but a staged fish head), the ferocious snapping for food began – a show that lasted for about half a minute until inertia kicked in again.
+Only when something fell down through the kitchen floor, the ferocious snapping for food began.
+A show that lasted for about half a minute until inertia kicked in again.

-For more info also make sure you visit the official website of the Komodo National Park.
+For more info make sure you visit the official website of the Komodo National Park.